CANDICE LANGSTON | DURATION: 55 MINUTES

 IN THIS EPISODE

-- Candice answers which music she listened to in high school and college, having the right look, and which clubs she attended as part of the music scene in Charlotte.
+Candice answers what music she listened to in high school and college, having the right look, and which clubs she attended as part of the music scene in Charlotte.

-- She talks about launching TEDxCharlotte and the spark it created.
+She talks about helping launch TEDxCharlotte and the spark it created.